dozd/mongo-mapper/README.md

 - Simple and easy to use.
 - Use standard (MongoDB) way for object manipulation.
 - Works for synchronous as well as asynchronous version of MongoDB Java Driver.
+- You can extend with your own codecs](#custom-codecs).
-- It's fast and small - only 13kB dependency.
+- It's fast and small - only 13kB dependency covered by unit and integration tests.

 ## Installation